xreptoid/viperfish/README.md

 Currently, it supports only the full orderbook for the Binance Spot market.

-With viperfish, you can consume fully consistent orderbooks in real-time without exceeding Binance REST limits.
+With viperfish, you can consume fully consistent orderbooks in real-time without exceeding Binance REST rate limits.

 viperfish initializes orderbooks using data from [Reptoid](https://www.reptoid.com) servers.
 It consumes orderbook diffs via the default exchange WebSocket API, using `<symbol>@depth@100ms` in the case of Binance.
+Currently, it is free, but soon it will require a token for data access.

 ## Example